 Definition and actors of the greenhouse effect

-Keywords: definition, warming, climate, climate, albedo, GWP, carbon equivalent, Earth, ecosystem, global…
+Keywords: definition, warming, climate, climatic, albedo, GWP, carbon equivalent, Earth, ecosystem, global ...

-The greenhouse effect is a natural process of global warming that takes place in the Earth's radiative and thermal balance.
-It is due to greenhouse gases (GHG) contained in the atmosphere, namely mainly water vapor, carbon dioxide CO2 and methane CH4.
+The greenhouse effect is a natural process of climate warming which intervenes in the radiative and thermal balance of the Earth.
+It is due to greenhouse gases (GHGs) contained in the atmosphere, namely mainly water vapor, carbon dioxide CO2 and methane CH4.

-This effect was so named by analogy with the practice in cultivation and gardening of building greenhouses letting the heat of the sun pass and keeping it trapped inside to allow plants to benefit from an artificial micro-climate.
+This effect was named thus by analogy with the practice in culture and garden center of building greenhouses letting the heat of the sun pass and retaining it trapped inside in order to allow the plants to benefit from an artificial micro-climate.

 The "functioning" of the greenhouse effect and albedo

-When the sun's rays reach the Earth's atmosphere, part (around 30%) is directly reflected by the air, clouds at 20% and the surface of the Earth at 10% (especially the oceans and icy regions like the Arctic and Antarctica) is the albedo.
+When the sun's rays reach the Earth's atmosphere, part (about 30%) is directly reflected by the air, clouds up to 20% and the Earth's surface up to 10% (in particular oceans and icy regions like the Arctic and Antarctic), it is albedo.

-Incident rays that have not been reflected back into space are absorbed by the heat capacity of the atmosphere by greenhouse gases (20%) and on the earth's surface (50%).
+Incident rays which have not been reflected back to space are absorbed by the heat capacity of the atmosphere by greenhouse gases (20%) and at the earth's surface (50%).

-This part of the radiation absorbed by the Earth gives it heat, which it in turn returns towards the atmosphere in the form of infrared rays (black body radiation).
+This part of the radiation absorbed by the Earth gives it heat, which it in turn releases towards the atmosphere in the form of infrared rays (black body radiation).

 This radiation is then absorbed in part by greenhouse gases.
 And thirdly, this heat is re-emitted in all directions, including toward Earth.

-It is this radiation which returns towards the Earth which is "the greenhouse effect", it is at the origin of an additional contribution of heat to the terrestrial surface.
+It is this radiation which returns to the Earth which is the “greenhouse effect”, it is at the origin of an additional supply of heat to the Earth's surface.
 Without this phenomenon, the average temperature on Earth would drop to -18 ° C.

-It should be understood that the energy of space received by the earth and the energy of the earth emitted towards space are equal on average, otherwise, the temperature of the earth would change in one direction permanently, towards always colder or always warmer.
-If the average exchange of energy with space is not zero, this results in a storage or destocking of energy from the earth.
-This change can result in a change in temperature of the atmosphere.
+It must be understood that the energy of space received by the earth and the energy of the earth emitted to space are equal on average, otherwise, the temperature of the earth would change in one direction permanently, towards always colder or worms always hotter.
+If the average exchange of energy with space is not zero, this leads to storage or de-storage of energy from the earth.
+This change can result in a change in the temperature of the atmosphere.